 This Utah Nonprofit Helped 100 Refugees Get Diplomas.
-Next: Jobs | Fast Company
+Next: Jobs

 O.C.
 Tanner started hiring refugees in the 1970s as a sort of corporate goodwill, but executives found that refugee applicants often had the traits of model employees.
 “Someone that has the gumption, the willingness, the fortitude, the tenacity . . . to go through what they go through—that’s a test of their mettle,” CEO Dave Petersen tells me, sitting in his office at O.C.
 Tanner’s gleaming Salt Lake City headquarters.

-The company has expanded far beyond jewelry, becoming a $500 million consulting firm that specializes in employee recognition (it still manufactures commemorative rings, plaques, and trophies in its Salt Lake City headquarters).
+The company has expanded far beyond jewelry, becoming a $500 million firm that specializes in corporate culture and employee recognition (it still manufactures commemorative rings, plaques, and trophies in its Salt Lake City headquarters).
 Of O.C.
 Tanner’s 1,400 U.S.-based employees, at least 320 are foreign-born, and a large portion of them are former refugees.

 O.C.
 Tanner strives to treat its refugee employees the same as their American-born coworkers, but it is pragmatic about the challenges they face.
 English classes are available to employees, whom managers also push to speak in group presentations.
 Manufacturing workers are expected to chip in ideas about how the company can produce its rings, pins, and trophies more efficiently.
 “You kind of have an obligation to improve the processes,” says Lidija Alomerovic, a manufacturing team leader and a former Bosnian refugee.
 Concurrent focuses on skill development and productivity improvement mean O.C.
 Tanner rarely lays off employees.